Topics on this page

 To obtain an absolute divorce, one spouse must first prove that at least one “ground” (a legally accepted reason) for absolute divorce exists.
-The grounds for absolute divorce are in the Maryland Code, Family Law § 7-103.
-If you are considering divorce, a lawyer can help you decide which grounds fit your particular situation.
+There are two types of grounds.

 Read the law: Md.
 Code, Family Law § 7-103